 In 1931 Dr Clift received an appointment from the Hong Kong Government as inspector of the Chinese Medical Charities in the colony.

-At some point in the 1930s, Dr Clift rented four ground floor shop spaces at 216 and 218 Nathan Road, and established Chapel for his non-denominational Emmanuel Mission Church, which he led with Winifred's assistance on the organ and with the teaching.
-At this time Kowloon was a rapidly growing spill-over from Hong Kong Island, with a burgeoning population.
-The Rosary Church was built in 1905 for the Catholics and St Andrews in 1906 for the C of E population, but there was definitely a need for more churches for pioneers like the Clifts.
-Dr Clift also opened an Emmanuel Medical Centre and dispensary on the site which continued until 1967.
-It was certainly all in place in Nathan Road by 1936.
+At some point in the early 1930s, Dr Clift rented four ground floor shop spaces at 216 and 218 Nathan Road, and established a Chapel for his non-denominational Emmanuel Mission Church, which he led with Winifred's assistance on the organ and with the teaching.
+At this time Kowloon was a rapidly growing cosmopolitan spill-over from Hong Kong Island, with a burgeoning population.
+The church denominations sought to keep pace and the Rosary Church was built in 1905 for the Catholic population and St Andrews in 1906 for the C of E population, but there was definitely a need for vibrant churches for pioneers like the Clifts.
+Dr Clift had correctly observed with the Chinese that 'the ordinary churches leave them cold.'

 In 1934 Dr Clift had a second bout of ill health, and the Clifts returned to England to recuperate in Devonshire.
 As part of his recovery, Dr Clift then took a post as ship’s doctor on a slow boat to China, via Canada, Africa and Australia.
-Back in Hong Kong in 1936, the Mission Church in Nathan Road was now styled as the Evangelical Fraternity Church and had been supplemented by a Fraternity Book Room, later renamed the Emmanuel English Book Room.
-There was also a Forces Games Room with tea room associated.
-The Book Room continued as a book-store in Kowloon until 1978

 During the 1930s the Clifts' Emmanuel Mission Church became firmly established and they published meetings for each coming week in the HK Daily Press.
 These included church services on Sundays (morning and evening), a children's Sunday School, and a weekly Wednesday evening prayer meeting, with other meetings in the week for Bible Study or teaching or social activities, held in church members' homes; a programme which would be very familiar in a contemporary church setting today.
-Dr and Mrs Clift both seem to have had a fruitful and influential teaching ministry based on their wealth of mission experience in China.
-With the daytime Medical Centre to run, and a busy church programme evenings and weekends, the Clifts essentially had two full time jobs between them.
+On Sundays Dr Clift would also personally go out to hand out tracts with material written to meet local needs and invite people to his Sunday services.
+With Hong Kong attracting so many nationalities, his congregation was very cosmopolitan 'representing every nationality in the world' he claimed!

 One might be forgiven for thinking they must have been people of some means.
 Dr Clift was a generous man who treated all his patients whether they could pay or not.
 He and his wife started up a medical centre, later hospital, and a foundling home in Nanning, (worth some £4,500), which they gave over to the BCMS; in Hong Kong they purchased a flat in Kowloon and rented premises for another medical centre, church and other rooms.
 However, when they started in Kuei Lin, they were renting their accommodation and from reading Very Far East it appears they lived by faith and many of these things were funded by financial support from home.
 In one letter from Nanning, Winifred says, 'We have nearly bought a piece of land near the river (Yong).
 Please pray that God will give us enough money to build a very nice hospital and dispensary and preaching hall.'
-In another place she says of the Chinese, 'They get so accustomed to seeing missionaries building houses and hospitals and schools, they nearly always believe he does it out of his own pocket (!!!), and they think we are telling lies when we say we have not the means to pay a big rent.'
+In another place she says of the Chinese, 'They get so accustomed to seeing missionaries building houses and hospitals and schools, they nearly always believe we do it out of our own pockets (!!!), and they think we are telling lies when we say we have not the means to pay a big rent.'

 During the War, the Clifts were interned in Stanley Camp by the Japanese.
 During the occupation, friend Willie Goon and other uninterned nationals kept the Mission Church and book room going.
 After the liberation the Clifts were repatriated as priority cases, both being bedbound, but Winifred the more needy.

 Once fully recovered, they returned to Hong Kong and continued their work but in 1949 Dr Clift died after a short illness, aged 73.
 Following his death, Winifred returned to England, but she must have realised her home was now in Hong Kong and she returned to live the rest of her days there until her own death in 1966, aged 89.
 They are buried together in the Hong Kong Cemetery, Happy Valley.
 Theirs were lives of significant achievement and influence for good, and a dedication to the Chinese people perhaps only possible through not having had a family of their own to raise.
 The fact that they both died in Hong Kong highlights their total identification with the land they came to serve.
-In Far Far East Winifred wrote these insightful words, ‘Science will never know how much she owes the opening door in China to the steady, plodding teaching of Christianity by thousands of obscure missionaries.’
+In Very Far East Winifred wrote these insightful words, ‘Science will never know how much she owes the opening door in China to the steady, plodding teaching of Christianity by thousands of obscure missionaries.’

 Their church The Emmanuel Church has grown to six churches and is known today as The Emmanuel English Church, the rest being Chinese speaking.
 The first daughter church was the Sham Tseng Church, built in 1955.
-Another church is the Emmanuel Chinese Church1962.
+Another church is the Emmanuel Chinese Church, 1962.
 Some Emmanuel Churches have Emmanuel medical centres and schools associated.

 I'll leave the final word on the Clifts to American missionary Beth Nance who said, 'Dr Clift was a wonderful missionary, gentleman, Bible scholar, medical doctor and precious man of God.
 His wife was a great match.'